- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 It’s obvious that the diaphragm is most effective against pregnancy when it is used correctly and every time you have sexual intercourse.
 The typical woman may not use the diaphragm every time she has sexual intercourse and/or may not always use it correctly.
 If women use the diaphragm, but not perfectly, it is 88% effective.
 This means that if 100 women use the diaphragm, at least 12 women will become pregnant in a year.

 Does the diaphragm protect against STIs?

-No. It's important to use condoms for STI and HIV protection.
+No. It is important to use condoms for STI and HIV protection.

 What about douching after intercourse?

 Douching is not recommended after intercourse.
-There are no benefits and it is not safe because it can cause an increased risk in pelvic inflammatory disease, bacterial vaginosis (an infection of the vagina), and ectopic pregnancy (implantation of the fertilized egg outside of the uterus).
+There are no benefits and it’s not safe because it can cause an increased risk in pelvic inflammatory disease, bacterial vaginosis (an infection of the vagina), and ectopic pregnancy (implantation of the fertilized egg outside of the uterus).
 Your body makes everything it needs to keep it clean.
 All you should be using to clean the outside of your vagina is water and soap.
-However, if you decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide does not get washed away.
+However, if you decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide doesn’t get washed away.

 Do I ever need to get a new diaphragm?

 Yes.
 The diaphragm should be replaced at least every 2 years or sooner if you notice any damage such as a tear or if it has discolored.
 Also, if you have gained or lost more than 10 pounds, have had a baby, or if the diaphragm does not fit well, you will likely need to get fitted for a new one by your health care provider.
 Talk to your health care provider if you have any concerns.